-Blondie’s sound evolved from simple punk rock to sofisticated new wave, and became one of the most influential acts of their era.
-Lead singer Debbie Harry is one of the most inspiring figures in rock and pop.
-In this post, we will see how and why.
+Blondie’s sound evolved from simple punk rock to a sophisticated new wave sound, becoming one of the most influential acts of their era.
+Let’s check how lead singer Debbie Harry turned into one of the most inspiring figures in rock and pop music.

 Which artists influenced Blondie?

 Blondie began as a group linked to the New York punk movement of the late seventies.
 That movement was pivoted by the Ramones, The New York Dolls, The Stooges, and Patti Smith.
 On their hand, Blondie have gone through various styles and influences: from new wave to disco, and even rap.

 Let’s check out some of the artist that influenced Blondie and Debbie Harry: